ERIGrid/ns3-fmi-export/README.md

 All helpers are specializations of the template base classes *ClientHelperBase* and *ServerHelperBase*.

-The examples are implemented in dedicated ns-3 scripts, which can be found in the module's subdirectory `examples/scratch`.
+The examples are implemented in dedicated ns-3 scripts, which can be found in the module's subdirectory *examples/scratch*.
 The scripts can be translated to FMUs for Co-Simulations using Python script `ns3_fmu_create.py` (from module *fmi-export*).
-Test applications (written in Python) using these FMUs can be found in module's subdirectory `examples/test`.
+Test applications (written in Python) using these FMUs can be found in module's subdirectory *examples/test*.

-To build module *fmu-export*, copy directory `fmu-examples` to ns-3's `src` directory (i.e., the directory with all the other ns-3 modules).
+To build the examples, copy directory *fmu-examples* to ns-3's *src* directory (i.e., the directory with all the other ns-3 modules).
-Then change into the ns-3 root directory and build the module using *waf*.
+Then change into the ns-3 root directory and build the module using `waf`.

 ### Example SimpleFMU